Back to Articles Main Page | NLP Plus Home Page

 Weapons: Verbal abuse, stonewalling, misinformation, lies, sabotage

 7. Obsessive-Compulsive Personality DisorderPerfectionist.
 Inflexible in personal habits.
 Sticks to established procedures and patterns.
 Usually associated with other personality disorders.
 May display markedly undisciplined speech patterns.
 Often tells the truth to the point of insignificance.
-Switch.

 Motivation: Control of themselves and their environment